PietroCiani/ilgiornale/README.md

-# ilgiornale
+# Il Giornale
-My recreation of the Italian newspaper "Il Giornale"
+My recreation of the Italian newspaper "Il Giornale".